kohola-io/cosmos-crawler/README.md

 This will take time to complete.
 Each RPC node will be crawled ONCE.
 If a net_info JSON file exists on disk for a discovered peer IP, the RPC node will not be scanned again.
 NOTE: this means that any new peers attached to this same RPC source since the previous interaction may be missed.

-When the data is received, consider using an availble IP database to discove ISP and location information for each node (e.g. `http://ip-api.com/json/192.168.0.1`)
+When the data is received, consider using an availble IP database to discover ISP and location information for each node (e.g. `http://ip-api.com/json/192.168.0.1`)